tousifkhan-gs/tousifkhan-gs/README.md

 ### Hi there 👋

-I am Tousif Khan a [google certified python developer](https://www.coursera.org/account/accomplishments/professional-cert/JEY2MYBN8W3M) with experience in writing code to solve problems and automate common system administration tasks, troubleshoot and debug complex problems, and apply automation at scale by using configuration management and the Cloud.
+I am Tousif Khan a [google certified python developer](https://www.coursera.org/account/accomplishments/professional-cert/JEY2MYBN8W3M) and WordPress Professional with experience in writing code to solve problems and automate common system administration tasks, troubleshooting and debugging complex problems, and applying automation at scale by using configuration management and the Cloud.
 Besides I can develop, debug, and implement applications that connect with third-party web services and support front-end developers with application integration.
 Also have skills in data analysis, automation, and web development using various python frameworks and libraries.
 Passionate about learning new technologies and solving problems with code.

 - 💻 I love Coding
 - 🔭 I’m currently working on Real Estate Project